NestScale Blog

 ROAS values tend to stay relatively consistent over timeframes.
 For instance, if your ROAS is 2, it means you are earning $2 for every dollar spent on advertising.
 Monitoring ROAS helps you understand the effectiveness of your campaigns and make data-driven decisions to maximize your return on investment.

-To help you focus on the metrics that really matter to your business, we have recently released a new video with detailed guideline about Facebook Ads metrics.
+To help you focus on the metrics that really matter to your business, we have recently released a new video with detailed guidelines about Facebook Ads metrics.
 Give it a try to make the process of monitoring and analyzing become easier!

-Step 1: Login and Access Ads Manager
+Step 1: Login and access Ads Manager

 track metrics in Facebook ads 1

-Step 2: Review Default Metrics
+Step 2: Review default metrics

 track metrics in Facebook ads 2